pyadms/pyadms/README.md

 # PyADMS - Python Automatic Device Model Synthesizer

 Thie is Verilog-AMS to JSON Automatic Device Model Synthesizer.
-Additional processing is down via Python scripts to create source code for integration into circuit simulators.
+Additional processing is done via Python scripts to create source code for integration into circuit simulators.

 The files in the archive/xmlversion directory are forked from [https://github.com/upverter/ADMS](https://github.com/upverter/ADMS) which has been used as the basis for other circuit simulation projects.